-When was the last time you reviewed your expenses policy?
-If you’re anything like the average business, your expenses policy hasn’t been updated for years, perhaps not since you first wrote it.
+When was the last time you looked through your expenses policy?
+If you’re like most businesses, your costs policy hasn’t been changed in years, if not since you initially created it.

 An outdated expenses policy makes it easier for employees to submit exaggerated or outright fraudulent expense claims.
 85% of workers in the UK admit to submitting an expense claim that stretches the truth at least once a year, and 5% over-claim every time.